unitaryfund/unitaryhack/src/pages/project-guide.md

 As the hackathon progresses (and sometimes right away if there are eager folks who read up on the project), you should get some useful PRs! **If a PR does not meet a minimum bar for quality, or if another PR has been accepted, please provide some details through PR comments that it is not accepted.**

 For bountied issues, once you have accepted a pull request (or closed an issue) please assign the hacker to the issue so that our bots can understand it as complete, and distribute the bounty accordingly.
-If multiple people will be splitting the bounty, assign multiple. **Bounties will not be distributed until the end of the event, so if there is any confusion, please don't hesitate to reach out** to [hack@unitary.fund](mailto:hack@unitary.fund).
+If multiple people will be splitting the bounty, assign multiple. **Bounties will not be distributed until the end of the event, so if there is any confusion, please don't hesitate to reach out** to [hack@unitary.foundation](mailto:hack@unitary.foundation).

 ## Maintainer Tips and Tricks During the HACK
 - We recommend turning on github notifications for issue/PR events, so you can respond to activity as quickly as your bandwidth allows.
 The quicker hackers receive responses to their questions and/or PRs, the less confusion there is in general